AstarVienna/AnisoCADO/docs/joss_paper/paper.md

 ### Inputs
-The final ELT PSF is the combination of many factors

-AnisoCADO provides multiple presets for the casual user.
+The final ELT PSF is the combination of many factors.
+The vast majority of these are irrelevant for the casual user.
-These correspond to the standard ESO turbulence profiles
+AnisoCADO therefore provides three preset option, corresponding to the standard ESO Q1, Median and Q4 turbulence profiles.
+All other parameters are initialised with default values.
+The most important factor

 Atmospheric